The Loved Ones (film): Real-life crime

 In March 2013, at Chester Crown Court, Judge Elgan Edwards described a sadistic torture murder as a re-enactment of a scene from this film.
-During sentencing, Judge Evans described the defendant, Gary George, as particularly liking The Loved Ones.
+During sentencing, Judge Edwards described the defendant, Gary George, as particularly liking The Loved Ones.
 The victim, Andrew Nall, was brutally beaten, sustained 49 knife wounds, and had cleaning fluid found in his eyes.
 George was sentenced to life imprisonment with a minimum term of 30 years.